 Or maybe you’re just busy, have anxiety, stress, want to improve your practice, find out if you’re doing it right, or a number of other reasons that make this article a quintessential read at this juncture of your yoga practice.

 While group yoga classes are a beautiful thing, they are limited in their capacity.
 The cues are broad, and although instructors aim to speak to individuals, you receive nominal instruction to what you receive in private sessions.
-In private sessions, all cues are for you.
+In private yoga classes, all cues are for you.

 If you’ve never had a private session in any capacity, it might be hard to imagine how these sessions are so invaluable.
 But here are the top reasons why private yoga sessions are bar-none to group sessions.